Pearse88/AssignmentC14727421/README.md

 As stated above in my first submission I have made some changes although I did not stick to the changes first  outlined.
 I have however entered another visulization to my sketch.
 The reason for the change, is because i felt that the previous visulization showed how the attendances have dropped in the last five years.
 The new visulization that is present on my sketch, is a breakdown of the fan base worldwide, the fanbase is broke down into continents.
 You will see in the user instructions some screen shots of how the final sketch turned out.
 </br>

+Findings
+Before undertaking this assignment, my understanding of the Celtic fc fanbase worldwide was in my opinion second to none, however to my surprise I found that my knowledge was not as good as I had thought.
+To my surprise Celtic F.C were said to have an estimated 9 million fans worldwide and ranked in the top 20 of most surpported football teams in the world in 2012.
+With over 160 supporters clubs in over 20 countries worldwide.
+It is a well known fact that Celtic F.C fans are one of the best set of fans in the world.
+And in 2003 for the UEFA cup final celtic fc fans set a record for the most fans to attend a final with over 80,0000 fans turning up to support.

+Conclusion
+In conclusion this assignment was very useful to me both as a computer science student and as a huge Celtic fan.

 References
 http://www.fitbastats.com/celtic/club_records_league_attendance.php</br>